pgeu/pgeu-system/docs/confreg/sponsors.md

 :  An email is generated to the *sponsor*, as well as to the conference sponsorship address.

+## Additional contracts

+Other than the contract for the sponsorship itself, it is also possible to send "additional contracts" to the sponsors.
+This can for example be used for training contracts, or any other special activity that requires a contract.

+In particular this is useful when the sponsor uses digital contracts as this process is then also handled by digital contracts using the same address and provider.
+There is no automatic processing for the additional contracts, other than updating the status of the contract indicating who has signed and when.

+Additional contracts can be used for manual contracts as well, in which case just like with the digital contracts, the only real benefit is that some fields like the sponsor name can be pre-filled in the contract using the same template system as for the main sponsor contracts.

+Each contract is given a subject (used as e-mail subject and the title of the contract in the digital signature provider) and message (used as the body of the email sent, whether manual or digital).

+The status of the contracts can be tracked on the page of each individual sponsor (where manual contracts should also be marked when they are signed by the different actors) as well as in a global overview on the sponsorship dashboard.

 ## Reference

 ### Sponsorship <a name="sponsor"></a>